srmfx/Zicroram/README.md

 Official Shareware Binary Repository for Zicroram

 ### ABOUT:
-Zicroram is a CLI for the LINUX TMPFS Filesystem that adds up the following functionalities:
+Zicroram is a CLI for the LINUX TMPFS/RAMFS Filesystem that adds up Ramdisk/Ramdrive features:

 1 - Adding(Synchronously and Assynchronously) Data to RAM(**--add** or **--addc**)